China Northern Airlines Flight 6136: Aircraft

-Accident
+Flight

 The plane left its boarding gate at Beijing Capital International Airport at 20:22 and took off at 20:37 local time (12:37 UTC) from Runway 36R.
 At 21:20, as the aircraft neared Dalian, the captain reported "fire in cabin" and "the tail is on fire" to Dalian tower and requested an emergency landing.
 At 21:24 the aircraft disappeared from the radar screen and lost contact with air traffic control.
 It was due to arrive in Dalian at 21:40.
 The aircraft crashed in the water at a 90 degree bank angle and 30 degree nose down pitch.
 Witnesses stated that the aircraft made several circles before suddenly plunging into the sea with its light out.

 Emergency services were immediately deployed shortly after the crash.
 Chinese Navy forces stationed in Dalian deployed four naval ships into the crash site.
 More than 30 tug boats joined the search and rescue mission.
 Rescuers immediately recovered 60 bodies and debris from the crash site, including a badly burned food cart.
 President Jiang Zemin and Premier Zhu Rongji ordered aviation, police and transport agencies and the Chinese military to fully organize and support the rescue efforts.

 On May 8, Chinese search and rescue personnel detected signals from the flight recorders.
 Dalian authorities sent 51 divers to 17 different locations to find the flight recorders of the plane.
 On 10 May, weak signals were detected by salvage workers.
-They also recovered a 15 metre section of the plane from the sea.
+They also recovered a 15-metre section of the plane from the sea.
 On May 14, seven days after the disaster, the two flight recorders were retrieved from the seabed by searchers.

 Passengers and crew

 Of the 103 passengers, 96 were from China; three were Japanese; and the remaining four were from France, India, Singapore and South Korea.
 100 of the passengers were adults while 3 were children.
 Most of the passengers were residents of Dalian.

-The pilot of the flight was Captain Wang Yongxiang.
-He was born in 1967, and had more than 11,000 total flying hours.
-The second in command was Chen Xiuming.
-He was born in 1973, and had accumulated more than 3,300 total flying hours.
-The flight engineer was Pan Mintsi, with a total flying time of 4,980 hours.
+The Captain was Wang Yongxiang. aged 35, and had more than 11,000 total flying hours.
+The First Officer was Chen Xiuming. aged 29, and had accumulated more than 3,300 total flying hours.
+The second officer was 25 year old Pan Mintsi, with a total flying time of 4,980 hours.